How To Check Harley Twin Cam Chain Tensioners

 Some of them, not all of them, wear out prematurely (before 50k), and could cause damage to the engine if they break apart and particles get stuck in the oiling system.

-Here are the major steps:
+Here are the four major steps:

 Remove Exhaust